 • The system interface is clear and minimal, making it a great choice for less techy types looking for something simple.
 It has a shelf similar to the Windows taskbar.

-• A pretty wide range of laptop brands offer Chromebooks, including Acer, Asus, HP, Lenovo and Samsung, with many priced from around £200.
+• Chromebook brands include Acer, Asus, HP, Lenovo and Samsung, with many priced from around £200.

-• Performance-oriented Chromebooks, if you're a more intensive user, are also available under the 'Chromebook Plus' branding, with an Intel Core i3 12th Gen or AMD Ryzen 3 7000 series or above processor and at least 8GB Ram (this is on the lower side for a Windows 11 laptop, but as ChromeOS is less resource intensive, these specs make ChromeOS very run well).
+• For more intensive users, performance-oriented Chromebooks are available under the 'Chromebook Plus' branding, with an Intel Core i3 12th Gen or AMD Ryzen 3 7000 series or above processor and at least 8GB Ram (this is on the lower side for a Windows 11 laptop, but as ChromeOS is less resource intensive, these specs make ChromeOS very run well).

-• Apps can be downloaded from the Google Play Store, similar to Android devices like many smartphones.
+• Apps can be downloaded from the Google Play Store (familiar to Android phone users).

 • AI features have been trickling in, especially for the latest models, such as Magic Eraser to remove unwanted elements from your photos.